LCA Practice Guide overview

 Primary audienceBuilding professionals: architects, engineers, and contractors learning to use LCA in design practice

-Why it matters for the ExAC
+Why the LCA Practice Guide matters for the ExAC

-Inside the guide: two parts
+Inside the LCA Practice Guide: two parts

 PartWhat it coversWhy it matters for the ExAC